 Overview: A free morning before we board the Trans-Siberian train for our epic rail journey through the Siberian forests and across the rural mountains to Moscow.
-Meals, including local style breakfast, lunches and dinners are provided in the train’s restaurant car.
+Meals, including local style breakfast, lunches and dinners can be purchased in the train’s restaurant car.

 Accommodation: Single compartments are not available on train journeys and participants will be required to share twin berth cabins with other participants of either sex.